Kinmen’s Secret Tank 金門的秘密坦克

 So I went back in the fall of 2016.
-And really did a better job of exploring the awesome island and had a little help from friends of course.
+And I really did a better job of exploring the awesome island, with a little help from friends, of course.

 These tanks were sold to the Republic of China and used in the defense of Kinmen.
 I am not sure how this tank actually got stuck on the beach or when.
 It could have gotten stuck in the sand and left, or maybe used for a decoy.
 I’m not really sure how.

-To see the tank you have to go to Oacuo Sandy Beach 歐厝沙灘 during low tide, So find out the tide schedule.
-I went during sunrise and really liked that time because there were people working on the beach me, and no one else.
+To see the tank, you have to go to Oacuo Sandy Beach 歐厝沙灘 during low tide.
+I went during sunrise and really liked that time because there were people working on the beach with me and no one else.

 To check out the tide schedule you can check here Chinese only though.